 “I’m surprised you managed to make it back with him.”
-Mr. McCormic said while washing his hands free of the blood that had accumulated on them.
-He had been handling Kaleb’s mangled body for some time after she struggled to get him back to the mansion.
+Mr. McCormic said while washing blood off his hands.
+He was handling Kaleb’s mangled body for some time after she struggled to get him back to the mansion.

 That in itself was a feat.
-He came to now and again and walked with her, but constantly blacked out.
+He woke up now and again and walked with her, but constantly blacked out.
+Not to mention, it took longer than it should because she had to travel the back roads and hide among the trees to avoid being spotted.
 By the time they got back, she felt like he looked.
 Mr.McCormic also had his hands full with the moving.
 The time to move was now.
 Some of the residents were already gone while the rest were lagging.
 Mr. McCormic suggested she leave with one of the older boys but she refused.

 “You should get some rest.
 It’s late.
 I’ll look after him and…”